-In contrast to 15 years ago when you had to be a developer to build a website, today, pretty much anyone can make a website.
-Many web development platforms are available with free and paid-for templates that users can easily upload, add content (text, images, videos, etc.), hit the publish button, and are done.
+In contrast to 15 years ago when you had to be a developer or hire one to build a website, today pretty much anyone can make a website.
+There are a plethora of web solutions available with free and paid-for templates that users can simply upload, add content (text, images, videos, etc), hit publish button and they are done.

-Although they are quick and easy to set up, there are many things, like functionalities a template might be missing out on, that could directly affect your business’ goals.
+From a business perspective, however, these templates may not be a perfect fit for you.
+Although they are quick and easy to set up, there are many things, functionalities, you might be missing out on, some of which could directly affect your business goals.

-On the other hand, while it covers all your needs, a tailor-made solution comes with a price.
+On the other hand, a custom solution, while it covers all your needs, comes with a price.

 So, how do you know if custom is the way to go?
 Let’s start from the beginning.